pancongliang/openshift/installing/any-platform/offline/readme.md

 ### Install Control-Plane

-* After mounting the ISO, start the `Control-Plane` node and execute the following command:
+* Mount the ISO on the control-plane node, then boot the node and run the following command:

   ```
   [core@localhost ~]$ sudo -i